cloudflare/cloudflare-docs/products/registrar/src/content/domain-transfers/transfer-faq.md

 ## 60 day window requirement
 ICANN prohibits domain transfers within 60 days of a change to the WHOIS data or registrar of a domain.
 If you modified your contact information, transferred registrars, or registered your domain in the last 60 days, we will be unable to process your transfer immediately.

-You can continue to leave the domain “In Progress” and we will continue to attempt to process the transfer until the 60 day window passes.
+You can leave the domain “In Progress” and we will attempt to process the transfer until the 60 day window passes.

 --------